stsievert/adadamp/_sources/index.rst.txt

 computation budget.
 Large batch sizes will result in more precise gradient estimate, but can't compute as many model updates for the same computation budget.

-This package provides a method to balance these two extremes.
-It has mathematical foundations and the results are confirmed in experiments.
+This package provides a method founded in math to balance these two extremes.
 Balancing these two extremes means that **training will finished more quickly**.
-More detail can be found in the `Experiments` section.
+More detail can be found in the `Mathematical underpinning` and `Experiments` sections.

 .. toctree::
    :maxdepth: 2